rks101/eglinux/README.md

 [Systemd-free Linux Distributions](https://itsfoss.com/systemd-free-distros/)

-Systemd brought parallelization of processes in the booting process and configuration files-driven service management.
+Systemd brought parallelization of processes in the booting process and configuration-file-driven service management.

 ```
 rps@eg:~$ systemctl get-default                 <== default target to boot into